Configuration File Guide#

 This guide describes how to configure the Isaac Sim Replicator Agent (IRA) for simulation and synthetic data generation.
 The configuration controls the environment, sensor generation and placement, character/robot agents, behaviors, and data generation.

-Concepts & Workflow#
+Concepts and Workflow#

 Workflow Overview#